thomas-fossati/draft-coap-problem/draft-fossati-core-coap-problem.md

-The mechanism for defining new problem types is designed to allow private use, for example by organisations or projects, while at the same time supporting the use of this error format in public protocols and APIs, and ease of transition between the two (for example if an API is first developed internally and then open-sourced).
+The mechanism for defining new problem types is designed to allow private use, for example by organisations or projects, while at the same time supporting the use of this error format in public protocols and APIs, as well as ease of transition between the two -- for example if an API is first developed internally in an organisation and then open-sourced.
 Another critical design objective is to enable delegating the administration of the code-points space to entities (and experts) that are "closer" to the actual usage and meaning of the code-points.
-We want to explicitly avoid having expert looking over a very big and diverse semantic space.
+In fact, we want to explicitly avoid having experts looking over a very big and diverse semantic space.

 To meet these goal, new problem types are always defined (and have a meaning) within a namespace.
 The namespace is itself partitioned in three separate